Rosh-Made/rosh-made/blog/statice-flowers.md

 I started with Statice, a year later, now I have this beautiful bunch of statice sitting in the entranceway, which make me realize that I could literally grow anything and that's when my passion for plants begun.

-Stay tuned on how to grow statice from seeds, for plant care tips, and many more.
+Stay tuned on how to grow statice from seeds and for plant care tips and hacks (to be honest, Statice is low maintenance).

 ![](/assets/img_3553_jpg.jpg)